RobLMCO/PetAdoption/README.md

 In order to do this, we will need to extract the postcode and utilize a geocode API to retrieve the coordinates to plot on a mapbox map using Leaflet.
-Our API will also provide the use of a dropdown list to sort the data by at least three criteria and provide a simple plot of the search results using CanvasJS.
+Our API will also provide the use of a dropdown list (for color) or a search text box (for breed) to sort the data by at least three criteria and provide a simple plot of the search results using CanvasJS.

-This sets of interactive visualizations will tell a story about Pet Adoption in Malaysia, supported by a 10 minute presentation.
+This set of interactive visualizations will tell a story about Pet Adoption in Malaysia, supported by a 10 minute presentation.

+1) Adoptions per postcode mapped (by criteria) - hover for total data (number by breeds and adoptions)
+2) Postcode bubble chart  / bar graph - colors, breeds, gender

+Three pages to tell the story, each linked with an arrow button to advance to the next interactive visualization.